uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### relation

 - This field indicates if there are any relationships between resources.
-- An example of this would be if a collection contains material from another collection, or is similar to material in another collection.
+- An example of this would be if a collection contains material from another collection, or appears in another source.
 The title of the related collection would be the value for this field.
 The related collection may be physical or digital.
 - This is not an often used field, and will usually be populated by the Digital Projects Manager.
-- Example values: [The Argonaut](https://www.lib.uidaho.edu/digital/argonaut/) digital collection might include the `Argonaut Photograph Collection` as a relation

 ### Legacy CONTENTdm fields